DC-analysis/dclab/docs/index.rst

 .. _index:

-Dclab is a Python library for the post-measurement analysis of real-time deformability cytometry (RT-DC) datasets.
+This is dclab, a Python library for the post-measurement analysis of real-time deformability cytometry (RT-DC) datasets.
 This is the documentation of dclab version |release|.